Romantic Balkans Towns in Croatia, Montenegro and Bosnia for Idyllic Trips

 Two plates with seafood and Alex is smiling for the photo as a server hustles behind him.

-Seafood dinner at MOSKAR
+Seafood dinner in a charming laneway at MOSKAR Dubrovnik, Croatia.

 MOSKAR Dubrovnik Street Food is one of our favorite restaurants in the historic center of Dubrovnik.
 Their terrace is lovely for a romantic seafood dinner.
 Like many Dubrovnik eateries, MOSKAR shutters its doors during the colder months.